Mohamed-Tamer-1/Data-Analysis/Tableau/Suppliers Quality/Readme.md

 📈 Key Features:

-Defect Trends: A storytelling approach to visualize trends over time, identifying areas of concern and improvement.
+-Defect Trends: A storytelling approach to visualize trends over time, identifying areas of concern and improvement.
-Vendor Performance: Detailed breakdown across plants and vendors, highlighting where actions are needed.
+-Vendor Performance: Detailed breakdown across plants and vendors, highlighting where actions are needed.
-Defect Categories: Insight into defect contributions from different categories like logistics, packaging, and mechanicals.
+-Defect Categories: Insight into defect contributions from different categories like logistics, packaging, and mechanicals.
 This tool brings data to life, helping stakeholders understand where to focus efforts to boost quality and collaboration with suppliers.

 #SupplierQuality #StorytellingWithData #DataVisualization #VendorManagement #QualityControl #Internship #DashboardDesign #ProcessImprovement #DEPI